wp-plugins/events-made-easy/readme.txt

 * Improvement: events_list header/footer can now also contain shortcodes, usefull for conditional tags.
 Idem for locations.
 * Improvement: json is limited in size we only return what's needed in the javascript
 * Improvement: booking date/time info is now visible in the backend registration pages
+* Improvement: add image thumb url to the ical feed if present
 * Code improvement: added event_properties to stop needing to change the event database table all the time.
 Ideal for new event properties.

 = 1.1.3 =